Ranked Progression: The Ladder and Leaderboards

 A percentage of your peak fMMR with each of your top four performing factions contributes to your total MMR depending on how many games you have played.
 A faction contributes 100% of its peak fMMR to the total MMR at 25 games played.
 Let’s say you reach Rank 25 having played 4 games with Nilfgaard.
 Your peak Nilfgaard fMMR will be 1250, but as you have only played 16% of the 25 games required to ‘unlock’ 100% Nilfgaard contribution, Nilfgaard will only contribute 200 points to your Ranked Score.
 After 12 Nilfgaard games have been played, this contribution will be 600 points, and at 25 games it becomes the full 1250 points.

 Your top four performing factions are measured by which have the highest peak fMMR.
-The fifth will contribute nothing to your total MMR.
+The fifth and sixth will contribute nothing to your total MMR.

 For players between Rank 30 and Rank 1, MMR serves a singular purpose.
 It determines their place on the Gwent leaderboards for their region and the entire player base.
 The higher a player’s MMR over the course of a season, the higher up both leaderboards that player will be.
 This is about bragging rights; the opportunity to say you are part of Gwent’s top 10000 players in Europe, to say you are number 1 in the world.
 Though they are intrinsically connected through wins and losses, your MMR has no effect on your final Rank at the end of the season, or vice versa.